 Delta State University accepts the Free Application for Federal Student Aid for all types of Title IV financial aid.
-This application is available on the web at www.fafsa.ed.gov.
+This application is available on the web at studentaid.gov.

-Students must list Delta State University (002403) on the application to insure that the DSU Financial Aid Office receives notification of their interest in receiving financial aid funds.
+Students must list Delta State University (002403) on the application to ensure that the DSU Financial Aid Office receives notification of their interest in receiving financial aid funds.